-The DVC (Academic) convenes a Report Approval Meeting and discusses the Report's key findings with the PVC/Head of Service Division, Dean (if appropriate), the Convenor and the QAU Reviews Manager to reflect on the Review, the Report and the outcomes.
+The DVC (Academic) convenes a Report Approval Meeting and discusses the Report's key findings with the PVC, Dean (if appropriate), the Convenor and the QAU Reviews Manager to reflect on the Review, the Report and the outcomes.
 Any confidential matters may also be discussed at this meeting.
 The DVC (Academic) also discusses the Report's key findings with the Vice-Chancellor as appropriate.